 The key caveat here to maintain hologram stability is to follow the 3-meter rule above.

-Render highly dynamic holograms using the stationary frame of reference instead of a spatial anchor
+Render highly dynamic holograms using the stationary frame of reference instead of a local spatial anchor

 One interesting case of dynamic holograms is an object that is animating from one anchored coordinate system to another.
 For example, you might have two castles 10 meters apart, each on their own spatial anchor, with one castle firing a cannonball at the other castle.
 At the moment the cannonball is fired, you can render it at the appropriate location in the stationary frame of reference, so as to coincide with the cannon in the first castle's anchored coordinate system.
 It can then follow its trajectory in the stationary frame of reference as it flies 10 meters through the air.
 As the cannonball reaches the other castle, you may choose to move it into the second castle's anchored coordinate system to allow for physics calculations with that castle's rigid bodies.